Emas Taquari Biodiversity Corridor Carbon Project

 Brazil– Goiás and Mato Grosso do Sul states

-Over its 30-year lifetime, this project aims to utilize profits from carbon credit sales to finance the reforestation of 589 hectares of the highly-threatened cerrado ecosystem.
-Native species of trees will be planted in degraded and abandoned pasture and croplands by local community members, who will collect seeds for planting from the region’s remaining cerrado forest.
-Reforestation activities are designed to increase habitat connectivity for cerrado species like the giant anteater, maned wolf and greater rhea by helping to create a conservation corridor between the Emas National Park and Rio Taquari State Park.
-To facilitate development of the corridor by concentrating reforestation efforts in priority areas, project partners are collaborating with Emas National Park management personnel.
-Oréades Nucleo de Geoprocessamento hopes that the project will serve as a pilot for others in the area and demonstrate that such projects can be effective tools for preserving and restoring the region’s cerrado forests.
+Over its 30-year lifetime, this project aims to utilize profits from carbon credit sales to finance the reforestation of 1,455 acres (589 hectares) of the highly threatened cerrado ecosystem.
+Local community members will collect seeds from the region’s remaining cerrado forest and plant native tree species in degraded and abandoned pastures and croplands.
+Reforestation activities are designed to increase habitat connectivity for cerrado species like the giant anteater, maned wolf and greater rhea by helping to create a conservation corridor between Brazil’s Emas National Park and Rio Taquari State Park.
+To facilitate the development of the conservation corridor, project partners are collaborating with personnel from the Emas National Park to concentrate the reforestation efforts on priority areas.